-Given that the property is currently under renovation, the applicant does not propose significant exterior changes.
-However, the applicant proposes to provide three additional olive trees along the frontage of the property (to match existing site trees) as well as installing a bicycle rack to encourage multi-modal transportation.
-As discussed in this report under "Nonconforming Development," the CMMC does not require nonconforming landscaping to comply with existing code requirements; however, the applicant is proposing to bring the property into closer conformance and has provided a conceptual landscaping plan as part of their CUP plan submittal.
+The existing building façade and exterior components are in good condition.
+The applicant is proposing only minor changes, which include removing existing doors and replacing these openings with new windows.
+The applicant also proposes to provide additional landscaping within the rear parking lot including five new fifteen-gallon trees.
+As discussed in this report under "Non-Conforming Development," the CMMC does not require non-conforming landscaping to be modified comply with existing code requirements; however, the applicant is proposing to bring the property into closer conformance and has provided a conceptual landscaping plan as part of their CUP plan submittal.
 The proposed landscaping plan would be reviewed further during the plan check permitting process.